Chief of Party (COP), USAID/Nepal Localization Support proposal

-- Minimum of eight (8) years of experience supporting in similar COP or Project Director positions for activities of similar nature, size, and complexity for USAID
+- Minimum of eight (8) years of experience supporting in similar COP or Project Director positions for activities of similar nature, size, and complexity

 - Strong experience and knowledge of USAID funding requirements, grants and/or contracts policies, government to government programming

 - Knowledge of USAID’s Collaborating, Learning, and Adapting (CLA) Framework, Local Capacity Strengthening Policy, and localization commitments preferred.

 - Familiarity with using organizational development and/or change management processes and practices in capacity strengthening efforts preferred.